postmanlabs/devrel-content/README.md

 This repository is used by the Developer Relations team at Postman to track requests and progress on new content.

-- To create a content request, [open a new issue](https://github.com/postmanlabs/devrel-content/issues/new/choose)
+- To create a new request, [open a new issue](https://github.com/postmanlabs/devrel-content/issues/new/choose)
 - To see the current progress on requests, check the [project board](https://github.com/orgs/postmanlabs/projects/11)

 ### Content Types